jss367/jss367.github.io/_posts/2016-07-01-pandas-cheat-sheet-i.md

 ---
 layout: post
-title: "Pandas Cheat Sheet"
+title: "Pandas Cheat Sheet I"
 description: "A helpful cheatsheet of common tasks using the Python library pandas"
 feature-img: "assets/img/rainbow.jpg"
 thumbnail: "assets/img/koala.jpg"
 tags: [Pandas, Python, Cheat Sheet]
 ---

-This notebook demonstrates some basic techniques for the Python library [pandas](https://pandas.pydata.org/).
-Even though I first posted this a while ago I try to keep this notebook updated to ensure that it works with the latest version of pandas.
-Below you can see the version of pandas that it was last tested with.
+This post demonstrates some basic techniques for the Python library [pandas](https://pandas.pydata.org/).

 <b>Table of Contents</b>
 * TOC
 {:toc}

-# Versioning
+# Version

+I rerun this code every once in a while to ensure it's up-to-date.
+Here's the latest version it was tested on:

 ```python